 The board is comprised of members from a variety of backgrounds, who have been chosen based on the development needs of the company.
 All directors, independent directors and supervisors have the academic background and experience necessary to enable the board's decision and supervisory capacity.
 "Directors and Supervisors Election Procedures" that stipulate a cumulative voting system for director and supervisor elections.
 This voting system increases minority shareholders' chances of participating in the board's decisions; furthermore, a set of by-election procedures was also introduced to avoid disruption to the company's business operations if some or all directors, independent directors and supervisors are dismissed.
-To ensure the independence of the board, the company has rules that prohibit the Chairman from concurrently serving as the President, while each director, independent director and supervisor is required to exercise their authorities independently.
-Information such as directors' and supervisors' shareholding positions, transfer restrictions, and collateralized shares are fully disclosed on the Market Observation Post System, which investors are welcome to make inquiries on.
+To ensure the independence of the board, the company has rules that prohibit the Chairman from concurrently serving as the President, while each director, independent directors and supervisors' shareholding positions, transfer restrictions, and collateralized shares are fully disclosed on the Market Observation Post System, which investors are welcome to make inquiries on.

-(2) The independent director system
+(2)The independent director system